oneapi-src/oneAPI-samples/DirectProgramming/C++/StructuredGrids/iso3dfd_omp_offload/README.md

 ## Building the `ISO3DFD` Program for GPU

 ### Running Samples In DevCloud
 If running a sample in the Intel DevCloud, remember that you must specify the compute node (CPU, GPU) and run in batch or interactive mode.
-For more information, see the [Intel&reg; oneAPI Base Toolkit Get Started Guide] (https://devcloud.intel.com/oneapi/get-started/base-toolkit/) and [Intel&reg; oneAPI HPC Toolkit Get Started Guide] (https://devcloud.intel.com/oneapi/get-started/hpc-toolkit/)
+For more information, see the [Intel® oneAPI Base Toolkit Get Started Guide] (https://devcloud.intel.com/oneapi/get-started/base-toolkit/) and [Intel® oneAPI HPC Toolkit Get Started Guide] (https://devcloud.intel.com/oneapi/get-started/hpc-toolkit/)

 ### On a Linux* System
 Perform the following steps: